isabella232/apprenda-apigee-integration/docs/auth-proxy.md

     <RouteRule name="NoRoute"/>
 </ProxyEndpoint>
 ```
   * So far we defined the proxy endpoints.
-Go ahead and Publish your deployment to prod and test environments.
+Go ahead and Publish your deployment to prod and test environments for your latest revision.

+  ## Using the API Proxy
   * You can now use PowerShell or Curl or use any other HTTP API tool to invoke the APIs.
 I am using PowerShell.
   * Be aware that the base paths and other endpoint proxy paths in Apigee are `case sensitive`!
   * First, we make the request to get the bearer access token back.
 Substitute the client_id and client_secret with the ones you saved from earlier.
 Also change the initial part of the URI with the one defined for your Apigee Edge space.
 Notice i am using the `prod` deployment throughout the examples below.